christenson10/Challenge9/Develop/README.md

   - ### [Test](#Test)
   - ### [Questions](#Question)
   ## Description
-  We created a Read Me using Node.js
+  It creates a Read Me from the command line
   ## Installation
-  Javascript and Node
+  VS Code
   ## Usage
-  With computers
+  To create Read Me
   ## Contributors
-  Myself, tutor, and class lessons
+  Me and my tutor
   ## Test
-  Plenty
+  Yes
   ## Questions
   No
   ## License